Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 Therefore, most of the prompt engineering is aimed at correcting probabilities.
 The other part aims to protect against [error accumulation]{post:@choose-nearest-language:life-and-work-with-mistakes}, which is the same probability correction.

-I see it as each instruction (formally each symbol, but let's not get carried away) sets an attractor, a kind of beacon "come here", or a marker of the area "increase the probability right here" in the multi-dimensional space of possible answers.
+I see it as each instruction (formally each symbol, but let's not get carried away) sets an attractor, a kind of beacon "come here", or a marker of the area "increase the probability right here" in the multidimensional space of possible answers.

 Here is the high-level prompt architecture; each stage is based on the results of the previous one: